cloudflare/cloudflare-docs-engine/src/content/cli-wrangler/commands.md

 ## init

 Creates a skeleton `wrangler.toml` in an existing directory.
-This can be used as an alternative to `generate` if you prefer to clone a template repository yourself, or you already have a JavaScript project and you'd like to use Wrangler.
+This can be used as an alternative to `generate` if you prefer to clone a template repository yourself, or you already have a JavaScript project and you’d like to use Wrangler.

 ```sh
 $ wrangler init [$NAME] [--type=$TYPE] [--site]